TL;DR

 Navigating the Claims Process for Medically Necessary Rhinoplasty

-If you believe your condition warrants PMI coverage, you must follow a strict process to get the treatment approved.
+If you believe your condition warrants PMI coverage, you should consider whether you may need to follow a strict process to get the treatment approved.
 Acting without your insurer's consent could leave you liable for the full cost.

 Step-by-Step Guide to Getting Your Procedure Authorised:

-- Contact Your Insurer: Before booking a consultation, you must call your PMI provider to open a claim.
-They will check your policy details and confirm that you are covered for specialist consultations.
+- Contact Your Insurer: Before booking a consultation, you should consider whether you may need to call your PMI provider to open a claim.
+They will check your policy details and confirm that you may be covered for specialist consultations.

 - Consult with the Specialist: The specialist will conduct a thorough examination, which may include a nasal endoscopy (using a small camera to look inside your nose).
 They will produce a detailed report outlining their diagnosis and recommended treatment plan.
 The report must clearly state why the rhinoplasty is medically necessary.